 The place of Hernandez in the BQR Avintia team is to be taken at Valencia by Hiroshi Aoyama.
 The last ever 250 World Champion suffered a difficult 2012 season in World Superbikes with the Ten Kate Honda squad, Aoyama never getting comfortable with the Pirelli tires used in WSBK.
 Aoyama has been looking to return to MotoGP since the latter part of this season, the Japanese rider spotted in serious talks with a number of teams at the Aragon round of MotoGP at the end of September.
 Aoyama now looks set to take the place of Hernandez in the BQR Avintia team permanently in the 2013 season, according to Spanish website Motocuatro.com.

 Press releases from the MotoGP teams and single tire supplier Bridgestone after the Australian Grand Prix at Phillip Island:

-Press releases from the Moto2 and Moto3 teams after qualifying at Le Mans:
+Press releases from the Moto2 and Moto3 teams after the races on Sunday at Phillip Island:

 Press releases from the MotoGP teams and single tire supplier after qualifying at Phillip Island on Saturday: